gradle/gradle/design-docs/testing-toolkit.md

 * A new module named `test-kit-junit` will be created in Gradle core.
 * Temporary directories for test execution per test case will be creates by using the JUnit Rule [TemporaryFolder](http://junit.org/apidocs/org/junit/rules/TemporaryFolder.html).
 * The functional test implementation uses the `GradleRunner` and provides methods to simplify the creation of tests with JUnit.
+* After all tests are executed, temporary test files are automatically cleaned up.

 The base class implementation could look similar to the following code snippet: